Michigan Library Association: Conferences and events

 MLA sponsors an annual statewide conference each fall, rotating between locations in Michigan.
 This professional development and networking event draws hundreds of Michigan library staff yearly.
 A Spring Institute for Youth Services is held each spring.

 Programs

+MLA sponsors mentor programs, webinars, and scholarship programs, and the annual Michigan Library Appreciation Month.

+Awards

-MLA sponsors library awards, literary awards, mentor programs and scholarship programs, and the annual Michigan Library Appreciation Month.
-The Michigan Library Awards are awarded annually to members of the library community in Michigan, and are awarded jointly with Michigan Association for Media in Education (MAME), the Michigan Academic Library Association (MiALA), the Library of Michigan and the Library of Michigan Foundation.
+The Michigan Library Awards are library and literary awards presented annually.
+They are awarded jointly with Michigan Association for Media in Education (MAME), the Michigan Academic Library Association (MiALA), the Library of Michigan and the Library of Michigan Foundation.

+The Michigan Library Awards presentation is held annually during the fall Annual Conference of the Michigan Library Association.